subasshrestha/alas-text-editor/README.md

 # alas-text-editor
-This is the simple text made using C programming language.
+This is the simple text editor made using C programming language.